In vitro fertilisation

 The two techniques used are:

-- Standard in vitro fertilisation: a quantity of high quality sperm is added to the petri plate containing the oocytes, the aim being to achieve the spontaneous fertilisation of the oocytes.
+- Standard in vitro fertilisation: a quantity of high quality sperm is added to the petri plate containing the oocytes,with the aim to achieve the spontaneous fertilisation of the oocytes.
 This procedure is only used when the sperm is within the normal range, and in certain cases of female infertility.

 - Intracytoplasmic sperm injection (ICSI): is used in cases where the sperm is at the lower end of the normal range, or is clearly pathological.
-Using a micropipette, a spermatozoon is injected into each of the mature oocytes — those oocytes that are ready for fertilisation.
+Using a micropipette, a spermatozoa is injected into each of the mature oocytes — those oocytes that are ready for fertilisation.
 ICSI is carried out in most treatments in order to obtain optimum results.

 In both cases, between 70% and 80% of mature oocytes are fertilised.